xyanrch/overplus/README.md

 }
 ```
 ## How does overplus work?
-Trojan protocal is a socks5 like protocal.Trojan request is formed as follows:
+Trojan protocol is a socks5 like protocol.Trojan request is formed as follows:

         +----+-----+-------+------+----------+----------+-------+
         |Command | password| DST.ADDR | DST.PORT |packed payload